San Francisco 49ers vs. Seattle Seahawks NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Seattle is 5-6-0 against the spread this year.

-- The Seahawks have been underdogs by 3 points or more three times this year and have covered the spread twice.
+- This season, the Seahawks have two ATS wins in three games as an underdog of 3.5 points or more.

-- Seattle's games this year have hit the over just two times in 11 opportunities (18.2%).
+- Seattle's games this year have hit the over on just two of 11 set point totals (18.2%).

 - When Seattle puts up more than 22.5 points, it is 3-1 against the spread and 3-1 overall.

-- In games that Seattle churns out more than 318.7 yards, the team is 1-3 against the spread and 1-3 overall.
+- Seattle is 1-3 against the spread and 1-3 overall when the team churns out over 318.7 yards.

-- The Seahawks have seven giveaways this season, while the 49ers have 11 takeaways.
+- This season the Seahawks have seven turnovers, four fewer than the 49ers have takeaways (11).

 Home and road insights

-- Seattle has two wins against the spread, and is 1-4 overall, at home this year.
+- Seattle has covered the spread twice at home, and is 1-4 overall there, this year.

-- This season on the road, San Francisco is 3-2 against the spread and 4-1 overall.
+- San Francisco is 3-2 against the spread, and 4-1 overall, in away games.

-- This year, in five away games, San Francisco has hit the over twice.
+- In five road games this season, San Francisco has hit the over twice.

 Powered by Data Skrive.